 Minimum 12 inches of standard soils

 Minor Subdivisions can also be carried out to fix property line discrepancies and convey irregular shaped parcels to immediately adjacent land owners.
 On a limited basis, a Minor Subdivision can take place utilizing a fee owned 66 ft. wide access strip to the adjacent road.
 To build a home requires an on site Subsurface Sewage Treatment System (SSTS / Septic System).
-State regulations require 12 inches of Standard Soil on any new lot created.
-Soils can not be imported or altered and must exist on the property in its natural state.
+State regulations require 12 inches of Standard Soil on any newly created lot.
 A State licensed designer of septic systems can verify soils conditions.
-If standard soils are not present on a newly created lot it can not be permitted for the construction of a home.
-Unless you have no intention of ever building a home it is strongly recommended that soils conditions be verified prior to any subdivision activity.
-Without proper soils, lands can continue to be put to use (hunting, farming, recreation etc.) but State SSTS regulations will not allow new dwellings.

 PRELIMINARY & FINAL PLATS (Developers):